 Cows are the heart and soul of dairy farming, and farmers are passionate about keeping their herds happy and healthy.
 We believe that proactive herd management is the most successful way to ensure that, so we pay for expert-trained vets to visit each Caring Dairy farm to evaluate the herd and their living conditions.

 We believe that all labor should be treated with dignity and respect, and we know that most farmers do, too.
 Whether from far away or nearby, all farm workers are a valuable part of the local community.
 While worker standards have always been a part of the program, we are proud that starting in 2018, Caring Dairy farms will be certified in a new set of labor standards through the Milk with Dignity program, a farm worker-led initiative.

 We understand that being a Caring Dairy farm is extra work for farmers.
-For their efforts toward increased sustainability, we give farmers an additional premium on top of their usual compensation.
+For their efforts toward increased sustainability, we give farmers who participate in this voluntary program an additional premium on top of their usual compensation.
 Between 2011 and 2017, the total premium payout to Caring Dairy farmers was $7.5 million, including $3.3 million in 2017 alone!

 Planning for The Next Generation

 Planning for the next generation to take over farm operations is an important aspect of sustainability.
 Caring Dairy farmers complete a succession plan and a business plan to ensure that their herds and farmland are taken care of when the time comes that they are unable to do so themselves.
 While we recognize that the family conversations around these topics can be hard, we believe they are essential for the viability of farming into the future.